- Preparing For College

 - Take the Ohio Graduation Test

-- Take the ACT: Plan Test in the Fall – this test may be administered by your school district
+- Take the PreACT in the Fall – this test may be administered by your school district

 - Continue to meet with your high school guidance counselor to talk about your interests.
 Ask him or her to help you research admissions requirements for programs that will lead you to the career you are interested in

 - Continue to choose high school classes that interest you, challenge you and that you can succeed in, including honors and AP courses.
 Work hard to get good grades

 - Ask your school about a fee waiver for the PSAT test

 - Take the PSAT test in the fall

 - Attend any college fairs at your high school and learn about different programs and options

 - Determine what type of postsecondary education programs you are interested in.
 Many two- and four-year degree programs require that you take the SAT or ACT.
 Determine which tests you need to take to earn your degree.